charlesb/CDF-workshop/README.md

 ## Prerequisite

+**Although this AMI is not public and is available for Cloudera workhops only, the steps can be reproduced in your own environment**

 - Launch AWS AMI **ami-08820f3fb1e5a37a4** with **m5d.4xlarge** instance type
 - Keep default storage (300GB SSD)
 - Set security group with: